Techmeme Job Openings

 Techmeme Part-time Editor

-Qualifications: A deep interest in technology news (news on platforms, industry people, tech startups, industry trends, emerging software frameworks, etc.), and a familiarity of social media and blogging, and how the broader online news ecosystem functions.
+Qualifications: A deep interest in technology news (news on platforms, industry people, tech startups, industry trends, emerging software frameworks, etc.), and a familiarity with social media and blogging, and how the broader online news ecosystem functions.
 Candidates should have sound news judgment and be able to think quickly.
 Also desirable, though not necessary: previous news editing experience and familiarity with media industry news.

 Compensation: Editors receive a competitive hourly wage.
 Starting wages depend on work experience.
 To get a pay range estimate before applying, email jobs@techmeme.com your resume/CV with "Pay range request" in the subject line.